wiloke1/veda-home-page/src/pages/builder/pricing.md

       what you're looking for?
     decorate: type1
     collapseContent:
+      - title: Why pick Veda Builder over other apps?
+        content: Veda Builder offers sales-boosting features like Buy More, Save More, Combo Sales, Bundle Sales, Sticky Add to Cart, Mini Cart Drawer, and Before/After Compare—all built-in.
+Unlike competitors, Veda saves you money by eliminating the need for third-party app integrations.
       - title: Does Veda work with my theme?
         content: Veda is compatible with all Shopify themes.
 Feel free to switch between themes as the VedaEditor can work with any selected theme.